 - Mutuality: Through such collaboration and sharing, we envisage that the Network will nurture a strong sense of mutuality among its members.
 This is manifested in members supporting, assisting, encouraging, inspiring and enhancing each other’s projects and activities for the benefit of everyone in the network as well as other stakeholders.
 On a voluntary basis, members work collaboratively on carrying out the tasks of the network such as web design and maintenance, coordination, communication, promotion, advocacy, meetings/conferences, and networking with other groups and organizations.

 - Solidarity: To foster a strong sense of solidarity among members of DEEP Network.
 We work to strengthen the ties and relations among the members to create something like a close-knit family, with a unique and shared identity embracing the vision and values of DEEP.

 Distinctive Aspects of the Network

-- We are a network of friendship circles that share a common passion and commitment to peace and sustainability.
-Each circle of friends is connected to other circles of friends around the world through online communication and where ever possible, through face to face meetings, creating in the process a large web of interconnected and like-minded peace workers.
+- We are a network of friendship circles that share a common passion and commitment to peace and ecological regeneration.
+Each circle of friends is connected to other circles of friends around the world through online communication and wherever possible, through face to face meetings, creating in the process a large web of interconnected and like-minded peace workers and change makers.

 - We are primarily a volunteer-based organization that depends on the generosity of its members to carry out projects and activities.
 We strongly believe in focusing our effort and time to projects rather than to fund raising, with the hope that our accomplishments will attract donations and grants.